pandas-dev/pandas/doc/source/timeseries.rst

 .. warning::

 	Be wary of conversions between libraries.
 For some time zones, ``pytz`` and ``dateutil`` have different definitions of the zone.
-This is more of a problem for unusual timezones than for 'standard' zones like ``US/Eastern``.
+This is more of a problem for unusual time zones than for 'standard' zones like ``US/Eastern``.

 .. warning::

-    Be aware that a timezone definition across versions of timezone libraries may not be considered equal.
+    Be aware that a time zone definition across versions of time zone libraries may not be considered equal.
 This may cause problems when working with stored data that is localized using one version and operated on with a different version.
     See :ref:`here<io.hdf5-notes>` for how to handle such a situation.

 .. warning::

-    For ``pytz`` time zones, it is incorrect to pass a timezone directly into the ``datetime.datetime`` constructor
+    For ``pytz`` time zones, it is incorrect to pass a time zone object directly into the ``datetime.datetime`` constructor
     (e.g., ``datetime.datetime(2011, 1, 1, tz=pytz.timezone('US/Eastern'))``.
     Instead, the datetime needs to be localized using the ``localize`` method